terrapower/armi/doc/qa_docs/srsd/materials_reqs.rst

 -----------------
 This section provides requirements for the :py:mod:`armi.materials` and the :py:mod:`armi.matProps` packages within the framework, which contains ARMI's system for defining materials.
-The materials system in ARMI allows for an extreme amount of flexibility in defining materials with temperature-dependent properties like density, linear expansion factor, and the like.
+The materials system in ARMI allows for an extreme amount of flexibility in defining materials with temperature-dependent properties like density, linear expansion, and the like.
 Materials can be defined by YAML input files (a system defined in :py:mod:`armi.matProps`), which is preferred, or they can be defined in pure Python (a system defined in :py:mod:`armi.materials`).
 The Python materials are defined as a subclass of the matProps materials.